 After opening successful bar/restaurants Perch and The Must, sommelier and third-generation restaurateur Coly Den Haan decided to venture into wine retail.
 Her Silver Lake shop, Vinovore (616 N Hoover, Los Angeles 90004) was already in the works when the 2016 election led her to a decision: she would only carry wine made by women (and multi-gender partnerships).
 On your way to finding the perfect lady-made wine, the shop’s classification system helps by sorting wines by flavor according to a zodiac-like chart: fans of big reds look for “red lion” bottles, while those looking for something bright and vegetal steer toward “green snakes.”
-The shop has recently started selling books by women as well, so all your night-in or last-minute gift needs are covered.
+The shop offers books by women and wine- and book-related gift items galore, so all your birthday/dinner party/night in needs are covered.

 Yael Vengroff - The Spare Room

 When Yael Vengroff won the 2018 Tales of the Cocktail Spirited Award for Best American Bartender, it was kind of a big deal for L.A.
 Not only was she the first Angeleno to crack the category, but it marked the second time in the entirety of the awards’ 12-year history that Los Angeles was represented in the winners’ circle.
 Her resume speaks for itself: Harvard & Stone, Honeycut, Chapter & Verse.
 She currently runs the drinks show at The Spare Room at the Hollywood Roosevelt Hotel (7000 Hollywood Blvd, Los Angeles 90028) and created cocktails for the Chinese/Jewish dining concept Genghis Cohen.
 Even if you’ve never been tempted to lob a bowling ball down a wood-paneled lane, Vengroff’s creative, quality, and always fun cocktail program is a draw unto itself.